machinat/sociably/website/docs/components-for-cui.md

 }
 ```

-`platform` of the second argument shows which platform is rendering to.
+`platform` of the second param shows which platform is rendering to.
 We can return different native components according to it.

 At the end of the function, we can add a default UI using only general elements.